 - Gap insurance from your insurance company typically costs $50 to $150 per year.

-- Gap insurance offered by auto dealerships is usually much more expensive than gap coverage offered by an insurance company.
+- Gap insurance offered by auto dealerships is more expensive than gap coverage offered by an insurance company.

 - The best way to compare gap insurance quotes is by shopping for a car insurance policy that includes gap coverage.